-Forest Labs (FRX) will be announcing its second quarter fiscal 2013 results on October 16.
-The Zacks Consensus Estimate for the second quarter is 2 cents per share, representing a year-over-year decline of 98%.
-The company is facing stiff generic competition for its depression drug, Lexapro.
-According to the Zacks Consensus Estimate, revenues are expected to fall 33.4% to $779 million in second quarter of fiscal 2013.
+Forest Labs (FRX) is expected to announce its first quarter fiscal 2013 results on July 17.
+The Zacks Consensus Estimate for the first quarter is 26 cents per share, representing a year-over-year decline of 75%.
+The June quarter represents the first full quarter of generic competition for Lexapro.
+According to the Zacks Consensus Estimate, revenues are expected to fall 28.2% to $826 million in first quarter fiscal 2013.

-Forest Labs reported first quarter fiscal 2013 earnings per share of 21 cents, well below the year-earlier earnings of $1.04 per share.
+Forest Labs reported fourth quarter fiscal 2012 earnings per share of 72 cents, a penny above the Zacks Consensus Estimate.
+Fourth quarter fiscal 2012 earnings, however, came in below the year-earlier earnings of $1.12 per share.
 Results were hit by the loss of exclusivity on Lexapro.
-Excluding acquisition-related amortization costs, first quarter fiscal 2013 earnings came in at $0.28.
-The Zacks Consensus Estimate was $0.25 per share.

 Agreement of Estimate Revisions

-Over the past 7 days, only 1 analyst raised their estimate for second quarter 2013 earnings with no movement in the opposite direction.
-However, over the last 30 days, there is a significant negative bias in estimate revisions with 5 analysts cutting their estimates.
-Only two analysts raised their estimates during this time period.
+Over the past 7 days, 4 of the 20 analysts covering Forest Labs have reduced their first quarter 2013 earnings estimates with no movement in the opposite direction.
+Over the last 30 days too, there is a significant negative bias in estimate revisions with 6 analysts cutting their estimates.
+Only one analyst raised their estimate during this time period.

-Over the past 7 days, 3 of the 21 analysts providing estimates have cut their fiscal 2013 estimates with no movement in the opposite direction.
-Meanwhile, over the last 30 days, 5 of 21 analysts have cut their estimates for fiscal 2013 over the last 30 days with 2 analysts moving in the opposite direction.
+Fiscal 2013 estimates have been revised downwards over the last 7 days by 2 of the 20 analysts covering the stock with no movement in the opposite direction.
+Meanwhile, over the last 30 days, 2 of the 20 analysts covering the stock have cut their estimates for fiscal 2013 over the last 30 days with one analyst moving in the opposite direction.